bartbroere/toledger/README.md

 Options:
   -a --append    Append to the output file if it exists.
-  -b --balance   Ensure that all output is balanced.
-                 Choose this option if the output must be a standalone ledger file.
-These files should always have a balance of 0 to be valid.
-  --from=<from>  Account to get balances from.
+  -b --balance   Get the initial balance (if possible) --from=<from>  Account to get balances from.
-                 Default Equity:[Unspecified | IBAN]
   --to=<to>      Account to send transactions to.
-                 Default Expenses:[Unspecified | IBAN]
   --name=<name>  Account name.
-Default Assets:[IBAN]
-  -c --code      Use the currency code, e.g. EUR
+  --hash         Save a hash of the transaction for duplicate removal -c --code      Use the currency code, e.g. EUR
   -s --symbol    Use the currency symbol, e.g. €
   -h --help      Show the usage guidelines.